fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The hadith or traditions of Prophet Muhammad (pbuh) further reveal that Eve was created from Adam’s rib which was taken while he was asleep.
 The narrations that describe this story of the rib is often used to emphasize being gentle and kind to women.

-“O Muslims!
+"O Muslims!
 I advise you to be gentle with women, for they are created from a rib, and the most crooked portion of the rib is its upper part.
-If you try to straighten it, it will break, and if you leave it, it will remain crooked; so I urge you to take care of the women.”
+If you try to straighten it, it will break, and if you leave it, it will remain crooked; so I urge you to take care of the women."
 [Sahih al-Bukhari 5185; Sahih Muslim 8:3468]

 ### Adam and Eve are placed in Paradise
 After Eve was created, the couple was given a place in heaven.